 1. Getting to Tokyo Skytree: Access

-Getting to Tokyo Skytree is straightforward.
-It is located at Tokyo Skytree Station on the Tobu Isesaki Line, and Oshiage Station on the Asakusa Subway Line, Hanzomon Subway Line, and Keisei Oshiage Line.
-Alternatively, it is about a 20-minute walk across the Sumida River from Asakusa.
+Getting to Tokyo Skytree is easy.
+The tower is accessible via Tokyo Skytree Station on the Tobu Isesaki Line, and also through Oshiage Station, which connects the Asakusa Subway Line, Hanzomon Subway Line, and Keisei Oshiage Line.
+If you prefer a scenic route, it's a 20-minute walk across the Sumida River from Asakusa.

 2. Prices & How to Buy Tokyo Skytree Tickets